luca-caruccio/dsc-project-submissions-online/README.md

 ## Create Your Project Deliverables

 Complete the deliverables for your project, guided by the rubric at the bottom of the main project assignment.
-Below is an overview of the three deliverables
+Keep in mind that the audience for these deliverables is not only your teacher, but also potential employers.
+Employers will look at your project deliverables to evaluate multiple skills, including coding, modeling, communication, and domain knowledge.
+You will want to polish these as much as you can, both during the course and afterwards.

 ### GitHub Repository